From Roy Whiteley, Founder, Marylanders for Fair Property Taxation:

 However, under the present SDAT system the taxpayer must file a written appeal and then request and pay for the worksheet.
 SDAT must acknowledge the request, schedule a hearing, produce the requested worksheet, write a letter, transmit the requested data, prepare for a hearing and if the taxpayer proceeds, conduct said hearing, analyze and evaluate the taxpayer’s presentation, rule on its validity, render a decision, and provide the taxpayer with a written response to the hearing.
 Each of these actions is usually separate entities since SDAT seems incapable of combining these scheduling and transmissions activities in an efficient manner.
 This inefficiency promotes delays, backlogs and unnecessary costs to the State and its taxpayers.

 If the taxpayer is allowed access to any property worksheet, which worksheets are public information already in the SDAT computerized database, as the taxpayers is allowed to do with the Real Property Search data, then all of the aforementioned action items could be eliminated and the wasteful costs saved by SDAT and its taxpayers.
-The taxpayer would benefit by being able to access said data from the SDAT computerized database that is already in place enabling the taxpayer to make well-informed decisions and PERHAPS even not filing an appeal if the data shows the comparable to be in concert with their property value.
+The taxpayer would benefit by being able to access said data from the SDAT computerized database that is accessible through internet providers thus enabling the taxpayer to make well-informed decisions and PERHAPS even not filing an appeal if the data shows the comparable to be in concert with their property value.
 This is a win-win situation we have repeatedly brought to the attention of SDAT and they continually fight and dismiss.

 We urge everyone to phone, write or e-mail the Ways and Means Chair Hixson and Vice Chair Rosenberg and committee members as well as your respective legislators asking for support of this bill.
 Committee e-mail addresses are in this format followed by @house.state.md.us